TACC/Lmod/docs/source/170_hooks.rst

 Hook functions are normal functions that if implemented and registered with Lmod will be called when certain operations happen inside Lmod.
 For example, there is a load hook.
-A site can register a function that is called everytime a module is loaded.
+A site can register a function that is called every time a module is loaded.
 There are several hook functions that are discussed in :ref:`hook_functions`.